skt1598/DSA/README.md

 # DSA SHEET FOR LOW TO MEDIUM LEVEL PROBLEMS.

-## This repository contanis the low to medium level DSA problems with Solution.
+## This repository contanis DSA problems with Solution.
+## Let's make a habit to submit a dsa problem solution everyday.